gabibdods/FirForge/README.md

 ### Build a Real-Time Signal Processing and Repeating System on FPGA

-- Design and implement a system capable of ingesting, filtering, and re-emitting signals with near-zero latency using hardware-based logic components.
+- Design and implement a system capable of ingesting, filtering, and re-emitting signals with near-zero latency using hardware-based logic components

 ### Leverage FPGA Parallelism for High-Performance Signal Handling

-- Utilize the natural parallelism of FPGA architecture to optimize filtering, peak detection, and logic-based retransmission tasks.
+- Utilize the natural parallelism of FPGA architecture to optimize filtering, peak detection, and logic-based retransmission tasks

 ### Combine Hardware Design with Software Control

-- Enable runtime reconfiguration of signal processing parameters (e.g., gain, delay, channel selection) through a software interface communicating with the FPGA.
+- Enable runtime reconfiguration of signal processing parameters (e.g., gain, delay, channel selection) through a software interface communicating with the FPGA

 ### Explore Embedded Systems Engineering in Practice

-- Reinforce VHDL concepts learned in coursework and apply simulation, synthesis, and debugging workflows using Xilinx Vivado.
+- Reinforce VHDL concepts learned in coursework and apply simulation, synthesis, and debugging workflows using Xilinx Vivado

 ### Ignite and Nurture a Passion for Electronic Engineering

-- Transform academic inspiration into a functional hardware project and deepen expertise in embedded systems and digital signal processing.
+- Transform academic inspiration into a functional hardware project and deepen expertise in embedded systems and digital signal processing

 ---